containerum/containerum-docs/content/platform/components/resource.md

   helm install containerum/resource
 ```

-Now you can proceed to [installing the ui component](/platform/components/ui).
+Now you can proceed to [installing the permissions component](/platform/components/permissions).